2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/4_decommission-hub.md

   - [ ] If no, confirm it is ok to delete all the data stored in the user home directories

 #### Phase II - Hub Removal
+(These steps are decribed in more detail in the docs at https://infrastructure.2i2c.org/en/latest/howto/hubs/delete-hub.html.)

 - [ ] Manage existing data (migrate data from the hub or delete it)
 - [ ] Remove the appropriate `config/clusters/<cluster_name>/<hub_name>.values.yaml` files.
 A complete list of relevant files can be found under the appropriate entry in the associated `cluster.yaml` file.